 The Bureau of Labor Statistics says people born between 1957 and 1964 held an average of 11.7 jobs from 18 to 48.
 As a result, that means 11.7 401(k)s from previous employers to address.
 11.7 new 401K plans documents to read through.
 11.7 compensation changes and benefits packages to decipher, and the list goes on.
 They can provide advice on managing and maximizing your employee benefits throughout job changes to ensure you are making the most of your investments and retirement accounts.

 Growing Your Family

-This includes marriage, kids, home upgrades and caring for aging parents.
+This includes marriage, kids, home upgrades, and caring for aging parents.
 Combining finances with your significant other or planning to spend roughly $13,000 a year raising a child can be daunting.
-At the same time, you may find yourself in the sandwhich generation, needing to make room for an aging parents.
+At the same time, you may find yourself in the sandwich generation, needing to make room for an aging parent.
 Creating a plan for these life changes can help reduce your potential stress.

 In the next 30-40 years, Accenture reports that $30 trillion in assets will pass from baby boomers to their heirs.
 A financial planner will work with your tax professional to navigate the potential taxes involved with an inheritance.
 In addition, planning for your future now suddenly looks very different for you and/or your family.

 There are 30 million small business owners in the U.S. At some point, you may be in a position to sell or be bought out.
 This liquidation event would warrant a discussion to understand what this new sources of money means for your financial future.

 Most people benefit from having help navigating major life changes.
 The life changes above can be overwhelming if you are handling everything yourself.
 Furthermore, there may be options available to you that you’re unaware of.
 From tax strategies to investment selection to longevity planning, a financial planner can help.
 Working with one will take some of the burdens off your plate and allow you to concentrate on what’s most important to you.